-After testing the smaller unit, we can say that these are both decent displays.
+After testing the smaller unit, we can say that these are both solid Alexa speakers with decent displays.
 However, the Echo Show 5 offers a lot of convenience at a much lower price than the Echo Show (2nd Gen), even if the latter provides better image and sound quality.
 The Echo Show 5 allows you to browse the internet, make and receive video calls, control your smart home devices, and do many other things without needing to put a massive dent in your wallet.
 For a more detailed look at the smaller device, check out our Echo Show 5 review.

 |Echo Show 5||Echo Show (2nd Gen)|